 You can learn more about underwriting Performance Bonds and other Contract Bonds here.

 What If I Have Bad Credit?

 At some point, many great companies and owners have had setbacks.
 Not to worry.
-MG Surety Bond works with all major bond companies as well as specialty bond companies.
+MG Surety Bond works with all major surety bond companies as well as specialty surety bond companies.
 Credit is an important piece of the underwriting process but not the only piece.
 We will work with you and the company to find a solution everyone is comfortable with.
 In rare circumstances, we have other tools that can help contractors with credit challenges including access to the SBA Bond Guarantee Program, Funds Control and Collateral Programs.
-There is rarely a situation when we can’t provide a solution.
-Unlike some internet companies, we are bond experts first.
+There is rarely a situation when we cannot provide a solution.
+Unlike some internet companies, we are surety bond experts first.
 It’s one of the reasons we have been so successful.

 What Does a Performance Bond Cost?

 The cost of the bond is based on the contract price, scope of work and strength of the contractor.
 Typically, this ranges anywhere from 0.5%-4%.
-Often the bond rate is on a sliding scale so that the percentage get smaller as the job get bigger.
+Often the performance bond rate is on a sliding scale so that the percentage get smaller as the job get bigger.
 For example, a standard sliding rate for a General Contractor performing “Class B” work would be as follows:

 Rate Per $1,000 of Contract